subhaepari/BookWare/README.md

 If running the server for first time, or if you want to recreate the tables, you will need to do the following in app.js:
 - pass {force:true} in the sequelize.sync() call.
-- uncomment the code to sync data.
+- uncomment the code to seed sample data.

 On the command prompt, you can run:
 - cd %home-dir%/BookWare/bookware-server